Real Cardiff

 work can be read in Food, published Seren Books.

-His innovative The Welsh Poems has recently
+His innovative The Welsh Poems is published

-appeared from Shearsman.
-His fat Selected
+by Shearsman.
+His fat Selected Later Poems

-Later Poems is published by Seren.
+is published by Seren.
 Download

 special purchase offer, three Finch titles for the price of two, here